mehtaculous/connectors/README.md

 > Creates a new game and mints an empty game board

-- Challenge any EOA to a game of Connect Four.
+- Challenge anyone to a game of Connect Four.
 - Each new game mints an ERC-721 token of an empty game board.
 - Follow along with the game on any [marketplace](https://testnets.opensea.io/collection/connectors-v3) that supports on-chain art.